Dimensional weight: Weight calculation

 Dimensional weight is a calculation of a theoretical weight of a package.
 This theoretical weight is the weight of the package at a minimum density chosen by the freight carrier.
 If the package is below this minimum density, then the actual weight is irrelevant as the freight carrier will charge for the volume of the package as if it were of the chosen density (what the package would weigh at the minimum density).

 Furthermore, the volume used to calculate the dimensional weight may not be absolutely representative of the true volume of the package.
 The freight carrier will measure the longest dimension in each of the three axis (X, Y, Z) and use these measurements to determine the package volume.
-If the package is a right-angled rectangular box (cuboid), then this will be equal to the true volume of the package.
+If the package is a right-angled rectangular box (rectangular cuboid), then this will be equal to the true volume of the package.
 However, if the package is of any other shape, then the calculation of volume will be more than the true volume of the package.

 Dimensional weight is also known as DIM weight, volumetric weight, or cubed weight.
 Freight carriers utilize the greater of the actual weight or dimensional weight to calculate shipping charges.
 Dimensional weight is calculated as (length × width × height) / (dimensional factor).
 Measurements can be made all in inches or all in centimeters, but the appropriate shipping factor must also be used.

 Shipping factors for imperial measurements represent cubic inches per pound (in3/lb) while metric factors represent cubic centimeters per kilogram (cm3/kg).
 These are the inverse of the package density.
 Dimensional weight is applied when the actual product density is less than the minimum density represented by the chosen factor.
 Dimensional weight is representative of the weight of the package at the minimum density accepted by the freight carrier.
 Shipping factors are not only different for imperial and metric measurements, but also for shipment mode and in some cases between different customers.
 Shipping factors will be available from the freight carrier.
 Some common factors are listed below.